Blandford-Znajek jets in galaxy formation simulations: method and implementation: Introduction

 On the smallest scales, general relativistic magnetohydrodynamic (GRMHD) simulations have proved an effective tool to investigate the formation of these jets and how they interact with the accretion flow that feeds the black hole \citep{2019Chatterjee+, 2018Liska+, 2015SadowskiNarayan,2011Tchekhovskoy+,2010Penna+,2006McKinney}.
 In these simulations, crucially, the jet launching scale is resolvable and some simulations find that evacuated funnels of outflowing magnetically dominated plasma develop self-consistently along the black hole spin axis.
 Due to computational constraints, these simulations mainly focus on thick discs which are expected to form when the accretion rate is significantly sub or super-Eddington.
 It is only very recently, thanks to significant computational advances, that the thin-disc paradigm has been started to be explored.
 For example, \citet{2020Liska+,2019Liska+} have shown that the inner regions of initially misaligned, thin discs are torqued into alignment with the equatorial plane of the black hole, leading to the formation of warped discs (in accordance with the predictions of \cite{1975BardeenPetterson}).
 The fact that these thin discs are able to launch precessing, relativistic, magnetised jets raises the question of whether thick discs are a necessary requirement for the launching of radio jets.

+There is a significant body of work that examines AGN jet launching on galaxy scales.
+These works investigate how the jet interacts with a multiphase interstellar medium (ISM) and how the gas structure in the vicinity of the black hole affects the resulting jet morphology on large scales.
+They also play a vital role in understanding the conditions under which jet launching may lead to enhanced star formation rates and those under which we would expect star formation to be quenched \citep{2016Wagner+}.
+To this end, some works consider the interaction of the jet with a single cold cloud \citep{2008Antonuccio-DeloguSilk}, others model a turbulent two-phase ISM \citep{2017Asahina+, 2016Mukherjee+,2011WagnerBicknell} which may be confined to a disc \citep{2018Cielo+2,2018Mukherjee+, 2012Gaibler+,2011Gaibler+}.

-Moving up to larger scales, there are numerous studies that examine jet launching in hydrostatic atmospheres and idealised cluster setups, with the aim of better understanding the jet-ICM interaction \citep[see e.g.][]{2019BambicReynolds,2018Ehlert+,2017BourneSijacki,2017Weinberger+,2016YangReynoldsB,2015Reynolds+,2012Krause+,2004Omma+}.
+Moving up to larger scales, much work has been done on jet propagation hydrostatic atmospheres and in idealised cluster setups, with the aim of better understanding the jet-ICM interaction \citep[see e.g.][]{2019BambicReynolds,2018Ehlert+,2017BourneSijacki,2017Weinberger+,2016YangReynoldsB,2015Reynolds+,2012Krause+,2004Omma+}.
 Due to the large dynamic range needed to capture the disparate scales associated with this problem, it is not possible to entirely self-consistently launch jets; some sub-grid prescription must be used instead.
 Many of these studies fix the jet power and direction, which does not allow for the formation of self-regulated feedback loop, making it hard to reconcile these results with the findings of GRMHD simulations.